K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/92021 to 3/10/2021

     1. Converted to 2048_IQ FFT.
-Display will center the carrier frequency and trim off unused FFT data to fit the avaialble screen area your layout is using.
+Display will center the carrier frequency and trim off unused FFT data to fit the available screen area your layout is using.
     2. Created a 800 pixel wide layout to show 800 pixels of the 2048 bins available with 1:1 bin /pixel mapping.
     3. Removed all the old panel buttons.
 Now jsut touch the labels to change them.
 Preamp and Attenuator are now standalone rounded-corner buttons shown in 2 different color schemes. also relocated.
     4. Ring S -meter has been resized, moved and relabeled (with RA8875 minor library mod).
 The  bar type S meter is commented out.
 Let us know which you like better.
     5. Tuning step now cycles up, then back down, then back up.
 More natural to use.
 The BW cycles in a circle still, but in non-CW modes it skips the filters < 1.8KHz wide.
     6. Removed several delays and changed some timers.
 The touch response is now considerably improved, enough so to make it a usable interface.
 Swipe up and down to change bands now jumps to ham bands and last freqwuency used on each.
 Swipe right and left for 100Khz change, and now you can tap rapidly the tune steps, mode, or BW settings.
     7. Rewrote most of the header files to use the new data structures for storing per band settings, user profile settings, and to easily extend several feature areas such as settings for AGC, Tune Step, Filter BW, Modes.
 Most files have shrunk in size.
     8. Per-Band setting stores thing like band edges, last used frequency for VFOA and VFOB, last used AGC, tune step, BW, Mode, Speaker Volume, Line In level, Line Out level, Mic gain, preselector band, preamp, attenuator, spectrum layout.
-Also severalk have enable flags as some might be globaldepending on user preferences.
+Also several have enable/ignore flags as some might be global depending on user preferences.
-    9. 2 Hot spots: Lower left corner is color temp adjust for graph.
+    9. 2 Hot spots exist for testing: Lower left corner is color temp adjust for graph.
 Lower right corner is Spectrum layout.
 Will cycle through 10 predefined layouts.
     10. The CW bandpass filters are commented out as they cause a CPU lockup.
 Also in CW mode you will see a signal image on both sides of center.
-If you see an image on teh non-CW modes, try  resetting the CPU, this is beleived to be due to the "Twin Peaks" startup audio channel sync issue under investigation.
+If you see an image on the non-CW modes, try resetting the CPU, this is believed to be due to the "Twin Peaks" startup audio channel sync issue under investigation.

     NOTE: Changed settings are not stored until we move these structures into EEPROM.
 You can modify the default ("factory Reset") settings in the structure tables in RadioConfig.h until then.